 Last weekend, we hosted our first Friendsgiving--and I have a feeling it won’t be the last!
 We had so much fun getting everyone together, and Thanksgiving food is my favorite so I’m all about any reason to eat it multiple times a year.
 We decided to do a potluck so we wouldn’t be too overwhelmed in the kitchen (definitely the right decision).
 Each of our friends brought their favorite side dishes, and we made the turkey, mashed potatoes, and a couple pies (yep, I roasted my first turkey--I’m such an adult now!).
 To top it all off, we provided some delicious wine from my favorite wine company, Kendall-Jackson.
 I’m sharing my tips for hosting a successful Friendsgiving over on their blog today!

-One of my biggest pieces of advice is to keep your party small(ish), especially if it’s your first time.
+1. Keep your party small(ish), especially if it’s your first time.
 That way you’ll be able to spend quality time with everyone and you might actually fit around the dining table.
 We had twelve people for dinner, then a few more came for dessert and games later.

-One last tip?
-Don’t try to squeeze all the food onto the table.
+3. Don’t try to squeeze all the food onto the table.
 Buffet-style works great for dinner with friends!
 You can still put some essentials on the table that don’t take up a lot of space: wine, gravy, butter, salt & pepper, etc.